-- MS1 Implement effective security measures at the premises - MS2 Effective general management of the premises - MS3 Responsible promotion and sale of alcohol - MS9 Effectively manage exterior spaces (eg beer gardens, smoking areas, table and chair areas on the highway)
+- MS1 Implement effective security measures at the premises - MS2 Effective general management of the premises - MS6 Provide a Duty of Care for intoxicated or vulnerable customers and medical emergencies

-5. Conclusion
+7. Conclusion

-A licensing authority must carry out its functions under this Act ("licensing functions") with a view to promoting the licensing objectives:
+- 7.1 A licensing authority must carry out its functions under this Act ("licensing functions") with a view to promoting the licensing objectives: - the prevention of crime and disorder - public safety; - the prevention of public nuisance; and - the protection of children from harm. - 7.2 In considering the matter, the Panel should take into account any representations or objections that have been received from responsible authorities or other persons, and representations made by the applicant.
+In reaching the decision, regard must also be had to relevant provisions of the national guidance and the Council's licensing policy statement. - 7.3 The Panel must consider what steps are appropriate for the promotion of the licensing objectives taking into account any change in circumstances since any interim steps were imposed, any relevant representations, and review the interim steps already taken (if any). - 7.4 In making its final determination, the steps the Panel can take are: - a) To modify the conditions of the premises licence - b) To exclude from the scope of the licence any of the licensable activities to which the application relates; - c) To remove the designated premises supervisor from the licence; - d) To suspend the licence for a period not exceeding 3 months; and - e) To revoke the premises licence. - 7.5 The conditions of the licence, with the exception of mandatory conditions in Appendix 1 of the licence, may be modified to alter or omit any of them or to

-- the prevention of crime and disorder - public safety; - the prevention of public nuisance; and - the protection of children from harm. - 5.2 In reaching the decision, regard must be had to relevant provisions of the national guidance and the Council's licensing policy statement. - 5.3 The Panel must consider what steps are appropriate for the promotion of the licensing objectives. - In making its decision with regard to this interim steps hearing, the steps the Panel can take are: - a) To modify the conditions of the licence; - b) To exclude any of the licensable activities from the licence; - c) To remove the designated premises supervisor; - d) To suspend the licence - The conditions of the licence, with the exception of mandatory conditions in Appendix 1 of the licence, may be modified to alter or omit any of them or to add any new condition, including restricting the times at which licensable activities authorised by the licence can take place. - 5.6 All licensing determinations should be considered on the individual merits of the application. - 5.7 The Panel's determination should be evidence-based, justified as being appropriate for the promotion of the licensing objectives and proportionate to what it is intended to achieve.
-Findings on any issues of fact should be on the balance of probability. - 5.8 It is important that a licensing authority should give comprehensive reasons for its decisions in anticipation of any appeals.
-Failure to give adequate reasons could itself give rise to grounds for an appeal. - 5.9 The Panel is asked to determine what steps, as set out in 5.4 above, are appropriate for the promotion of the licensing objectives.
+- add any new condition, including restricting the times at which licensable activities authorised by the licence can take place. - 7.6 All licensing determinations should be considered on the individual merits of the application. - 7.7 The Panel's determination should be evidence-based, justified as being appropriate for the promotion of the licensing objectives and proportionate to what it is intended to achieve.
+Findings on any issues of fact should be on the balance of probability. - 7.8 It is important that a licensing authority should give comprehensive reasons for its decisions in anticipation of any appeals.
+Failure to give adequate reasons could itself give rise to grounds for an appeal. - 7.9 The Panel is asked to determine what steps, as set out in 7.4 above, are appropriate for the promotion of the licensing objectives.